-Got the flu?
-Here's what leads to recovery
+36 states face widespread flu activity

 Drink plenty of fluids

 Water is your friend when you have the flu.
 Drink lots of it, along with other clear liquids to prevent fluid loss or dehydration.
 (Clear fluids include broths, herbal teas and sports drinks.)
-Some people may be too weak to use a cup so use a squeeze bottle or straw instead.
+Some people may be too weak to use a cup, so use a squeeze bottle or straw instead.
 Some people like sucking on ice chips or frozen ice pops.

 Treat fever with over-the-counter medicines

 Fever is typical of the flu.
-Your body temperature may rise as high as 101 degrees Fahrenheit to 104 degrees Fahrenheit.
-Usually, a flu fever will last from three to five days.
+Your body temperature may rise as high as 101 to 104 degrees Fahrenheit.
+Usually, a flu fever will last three to five days.
 Sometimes you may develop a cough.

-If you wish to treat these symptoms, the CDC recommends you take available, over-the-counter medications such as acetaminophen, including Tylenol or store brands; ibuprofen, including Advil, Motrin or store brands; and, for adults only, aspirin.
+If you wish to treat these symptoms, the CDC recommends that you take over-the-counter medications such as acetaminophen, including Tylenol or store brands; ibuprofen, including Advil, Motrin or store brands; and, for adults only, aspirin.

 Remember to store these medicines where children cannot access them.